billychen-lab/ID2223-Lab1/README.md

 3. A **batch inference & evaluation pipeline** that produces:
    - 14-day **hindcast** plots (prediction vs. ground truth)
    - 7-day **forecast** plots starting from “today”
-   - CSV files with predictions and (when available) true values
+   - CSV files with predictions and (when available) true values, the lines 2~15 of the predictions csv files are predictions and real values of PM2.5 of the sensor in last 14 days, the lines 16~22 are predictions of the sensor in the next 7 days, which are also shown in the plots.
 4. A **lag-feature experiment** comparing the baseline weather-only model against weather+lagged PM2.5.
 5. A static **multi-page dashboard** that visualizes all Hong Kong stations.